ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   # Create directory ".ssh" in <admin>'s home directory
   mkdir -p ~/.ssh

-  # Change permissions of the ".ssh" directory to "700"
-  # "700" means that ONLY the owner of the directory (<admin>) has read, write, and execute permissions
-  chmod 700 ~/.ssh

   # Open new file "~/.ssh/authorized_keys"
   sudo nano ~/.ssh/authorized_keys
   # Paste the contents of the public key "id_rsa.pub" on local PC into this file.